STAMP-project/dspot/kubernetes-support/README.md

 ```
 Listening on port 30050!
 Authorized
-Sending scan request for slug Spirals-Team/repairnator
+Sending scan request for slug Stamp/Dspot
 ```
 Same logic apply for any repo want to be monitored.
 First register the slug in database with a secret then add a webhook like mentioned before then we are done.

 ## Delete deployment
-Provided with every yaml files mentioned in this readme (all of them are in "repairnator-deployment-yamlfile" folder), call
+Provided with every yaml files mentioned in this readme
 ```
   kubectl delete -f "yamlfile"
 ```
 To remove each of them.
-For instance kubectl delete -f repairnator-scanner.yaml to remove the scanners.
+For instance kubectl delete -f dspot-scanner.yaml to remove the scanners.